sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 > low level.
 >
 > You will likely to use different module to handle routing,
-> cookies, caching, etc. Re: 'express' module to see the advantages
+> cookies, caching, etc. Explore 'express' module to see the advantages
 > of this module provides.
+>
 > What you will more likely be using the 'http' module for is
 > implementing backend web services for your applications.

 - Impact
-> This is where the 'http' module is an invaluable tool ny your
+> This is where the 'http' module is an invaluable tool in your
 > arsenal.

 - Processing URLs